 Follow the steps below to find the name and contact information for your advisor:

-Your advisor’s name and contact information will be listed on your profile.
-If you have not been assigned an advisor, contact the dean or department chair for your program for assistance.
+Your advisor will be listed here.
+You can click on their name and send them a direct email.
+If you have not been assigned an advisor please contact the dean or department chair for your program for assistance.